Hoffman Mill Historic Mill Site

 They established Hoffman No. 2 in 1921, approximately 16km southeast of the original Hoffman No. 1.
 This mill operated until its closure in 1964 and was noted for its horizontal band saw.

-At its peak, the town consisted of about one hundred and fifty people.
+At its peak, the town consisted of about 150 people.
 There were houses for married couples, huts for single men and a boarding house.
-The town was owned by private company Millars Timber and Trading Co who provided a general store that included the Post Office and Savings Bank.
-The town also had Mr Smith’s shop where children could buy ‘lollies’, and he provided a billiard saloon and betting shop for the adults.
+The town was owned by the private company Millars Timber and Trading Co, which provided a general store that included the Post Office and Savings Bank.
+The town also had Mr Smith’s shop, where children could buy ‘lollies’, and he provided a billiard saloon and betting shop for the adults.

 When the mill ceased operating, the buildings were relocated or demolished.

-A camping site and walk trails were established in the area.
+A camping site and walking trails were established in the area.
 The site is currently closed as Alcoa conducts activities in the area.